 Other Hormonal Methods

 In addition to the pill, there are several other hormonal methods, such as contraceptive implants, patches, intrauterine systems (IUS), vaginal rings and injectables.
-These methods contain only one hormone, progestin, and also work by preventing ovulation.
-Progestin-only methods may offer some of the same side benefits as the pill.
+Many of these methods contain only one hormone, a progestin, and also work by preventing ovulation.
+They may offer some of the same side benefits as the pill.
 A further side benefit offered by these methods can include prevention of uterine fibroids, reduced risk of cervical cancer, and lightened periods and/or amenorrhea (i.e., absence of menstruation).
-Amenorrhea may be particularly appealing to women who suffer from painful, irregular or heavy periods, who have anemia, or who simply desire to forgo their monthly visit from “Aunt Flo.”
+Amenorrhea may be particularly appealing to women who suffer from painful, irregular or heavy periods, women who have anemia, or women who simply desire to forgo their monthly visit from “Aunt Flo.”

 The Copper IUD

 Next, we turn to non-hormonal contraceptive methods that also boast non-contraceptive health benefits.
 The copper intrauterine device (IUD) is thought to function by disrupting sperm mobility, preventing it from reaching an egg, and therefore preventing fertilization.
 Copper IUDs may help protect from endometrial and cervical cancers, and possibly ovarian cancer.